nikefn/nikefn.github.io/_posts/2024-04-30-nighttime.markdown

 ### My personal Night-Shift: Finding Out about the Importance of a Topic

-This year, I had the opportunity to participate in a panel discussion at SXSW on "The Sustainable Nightlife of the Future"[^1] - how exciting!
+This year, I had the opportunity to participate in a panel discussion at SXSW on ["The Sustainable Nightlife of the Future"](https://www.nighttime.org/vibelabs-unveiling-at-sxsw-how-can-nightlife-go-towards-greener-future-and-what-role-does-ai-play/) - how exciting![^1]

 But besides this exciting opportunity, the fact of being able to go to Austin, meeting interesting people and talking on a panel, over the past years the topic grew closely to my heart.
 I genuinely believe that linking the environmental transition a lot of cities worldwide pursue with culture and nightlife could benefit both worlds drastically.
 And guess what - I'm not alone [^2]!